 Whilst it is always recommended to begin the rehabilitation process as soon as possible after your surgery, you are welcome to make an appointment with us at any stage of your recovery.

-At The Forge Clinic, our main aim is to offer physiotherapy treatments that provide both short and long-term results to help improve your well-being.
+At The Forge Clinic, our main aim is to offer treatments that provide both short and long-term results to help improve your well-being.
 We work and communicate with your surgeon to ensure you are receiving the best care possible.
 We will continue to review your progress throughout your recovery programme and liaise with your surgeon should we have any concerns, whilst keeping you fully informed.

 Your rehabilitation programme will be focused on: